Purchasing and accounts payable

 Ensure your vendor has been approved before contracting them to provide goods or services.
 Failure to do so could result in significant delays in payment.
 Suppliers of services must meet the independent contractor assessment criteria.

-To request a new vendor be added to the system or to update an existing vendor's details, please contact Procurement.
+To request a new vendor be added to the system or to update an existing vendor's details, please contact the Finance Hub.

-The usual time-frame for vendors to be added to the system is approximately 2 - 3 days from receipt of the completed form (provided the form has been completed correctly, there are no discrepancies in the information supplied, and it has been approved by the Strategic Procurement Manager).
+The usual time-frame for vendors to be added to the system is approximately 2 - 3 days from receipt of the completed form (provided the form has been completed correctly, there are no discrepancies in the information supplied, and it has been approved).

-What should I do if I can't find the required product in the OrderMax catalogue?
+What should I do if I can’t find the required product in the FedUni Marketplace or WINC catalogue in ScienceWarehouse?

-Products can be added to the OrderMax Catalogue by emailing a request to Procurement.
+Products can be added by emailing a request to Procurement.

 What number should I quote to vendors - the requisition number or the purchase order number?